Victor Back died of an asbestos-related cancer in 2017 aged 62

 His wife, Carol Back, is now keen to discover whether he may have been exposed to asbestos as a child when washing his father’s dusty work clothes, as well as later during his work career.

 She said: “My husband was a fit and healthy 62-year-old but this disease took all of that away from him.
 It was almost as if he’d aged 20 years in a matter of months.
-It was impossible to watch.”
+It was awful to watch.”

 Victor’s father, Sidney Back, joined the Ford factory in Dagenham in 1954, the same year Victor was born.
 Sidney worked in the foundry and block department as a labourer, oiler and greaser until 1982.